 Sprint (3 actions): The scout uses this action to move 5 times their speed.

-High jump (1 action): The scout may jump horizontally distance equal to their agility score and vertically 2 height levels.
-They may preform 1 action while in midair.
+High jump (1 action): The scout may jump horizontally, with distance equal to their agility score and vertically 2 height levels.
+They may perform 1 action while in midair.

 Vanish (2 actions) (prerequisite: agility 8): The scout moves with blinding speed to a target location up to 2 times their speed away in any direction.
 Moving in this way does not trigger traps or prepared attacks.